anushka06onu/computepulse/README.md

 **Prometheus shows what IS.
 ComputePulse predicts what WILL BE.**

 ComputePulse is an AI-powered predictive system that forecasts the health and future state of GPU clusters.
-It enables system administrators to make proactive decisions instead of reactive ones, saving organizations millions in lost compute, researcher time, and inefficient hardware allocation.
+It enables system administrators to make proactive decisions instead of reactive ones, Designed to estimate potential resource savings and reduce avoidable compute waste under configurable cost assumptions.

 ---